Grass Valley (company)

 Grass Valley (formerly known as Thomson Grass Valley and Grass Valley Group) is a manufacturer of television production and broadcasting equipment.
 Headquartered in Montreal, Quebec, it was formed by the March 2014 merger of the original Grass Valley with Miranda Technologies, which were both acquired by American networking company Belden in 2014 and 2012, respectively.
-In February 2018 owners Belden merged Grass Valley with new acquisition Snell Advanced Media (formerly known as Quantel Ltd, Snell, Snell & Wilcox, Snell Limited, SAM, and Snell Group).
-On July 2, 2020, Grass Valley announced the completion of its acquisition by private equity firm, Black Dragon Capital, from Belden Inc.
+In February 2018, owners Belden merged Grass Valley with newly acquired Snell Advanced Media (formerly known as Quantel Ltd, Snell, Snell & Wilcox, Snell Limited, SAM, and Snell Group).
+On July 2, 2020, Grass Valley announced the completion of its acquisition by private equity firm Black Dragon Capital from Belden Inc.

 History

 Grass Valley Group was founded as a research and development company in 1959 by Dr. Donald Hare in Grass Valley, California, in the foothills of California's Sierra Nevada range.
 Hare chose Grass Valley after learning about it from his friend, Charles Litton Sr. In 1964, Grass Valley demonstrated its first video product, a video distribution amplifier in a hotel room at the National Association of Broadcasters convention in Chicago.
 In 1965, Grass Valley officially attended the 1965 National Association of Broadcasters convention in Washington, D.C.
-On display were its processing amplifier, video distribution amplifier, Synac processing module and sync generator.
-By 1968, the Grass Valley Group had introduced its first production switcher, or vision mixer, that “came to define the industry standard.”
+On display were its processing amplifier, video distribution amplifier, Synac processing module, and sync generator.
+By 1968, the Grass Valley Group had introduced its first production switcher, or vision mixer, that "came to define the industry standard."

 The company merged with Tektronix in 1974.
-When Tektronix divested its printing, video and networking divisions it sold the video business to a private investor, Terry Gooding of San Diego, California, who reincorporated it under the name Grass Valley Group, Inc. The sale closed on September 24, 1999.
+When Tektronix divested its printing, video, and networking divisions it sold the video business to a private investor, Terry Gooding of San Diego, California, who reincorporated it under the name Grass Valley Group, Inc. The sale closed on September 24, 1999.

 In 2002, the French electronics company Thomson Multimedia, now known as Technicolor SA, acquired Grass Valley Group.
 After coming under the ownership of Thomson, Grass Valley Group merged its product line with the existing professional and broadcast products of its new parent company.

-In 2005, Thomson purchased Canopus Corporation, to add to Grass Valley’s business, also adopting its video-editing software Edius.
+In 2005, Thomson purchased Canopus Corporation to add to Grass Valley's business, also adopting its video-editing software Edius.

-After the financial crisis of 2008, Thomson defaulted on its financial covenants and was forced by its creditors to divest its Grass Valley business, PRN and other manufacturing entities.
-On January 29, 2009, Thomson announced that it was putting the Grass Valley division up for sale.
+After the 2008 financial crisis, Thomson defaulted on its financial covenants and was forced by its creditors to divest its Grass Valley business, PRN, and other manufacturing entities.
+On January 29, 2009, Thomson announced it was putting the Grass Valley division up for sale.

 In 2010, the Grass Valley business unit, not including the head-end and transmission businesses, was acquired by private equity firm Francisco Partners and resumed operating as an independent company with offices in San Francisco, California, on January 1, 2011.
 The company announced in August 2013 it would move its headquarters to Hillsboro, Oregon, later that year to an existing office.